Extensions Of Unirational Groups: Introduction

 This naturally leads one to introduce a new class of algebraic groups: those which admit a filtration whose successive quotients are unirational.
 We call such groups {\em ext-unirational}, and in \S\ref{extunirsec} we show that ext-unirationality of a connected linear algebraic $G$ over a field of characteristic $p$ is equivalent to ext-unirationality of the maximal commutative $p$-torsion quotient $G^{\ab}/[p]G^{\ab}$ (Proposition \ref{extunirunipptorcom}), as well as to that of the centralizer $Z_G(T)$ of any torus $T$ of $G$ (Proposition \ref{Gextunir}).

 Finally, in \S\ref{dedfromquotssec}, we continue with the theme of deducing unirationality properties from quotients, but for unirationality itself rather than ext-unirationality.
-More precisely, we prove that over a field $K$ of degree of imperfection $r$, a smooth connected unipotent $K$-group $U$ is unirational if and only if the quotient $U/\mathscr{D}_rU$ of $U$ by the $r$th term in its lower central series is (Theorem \ref{unifrmquot}).
-Of particular note is the case $r \leq 2$, which tells us that, when $K$ has degree of imperfection $\leq 2$, unirationality of $U$ is equivalent to that of its maximal commutative quotient $U^{\ab}$.
-We show that this is optimal by giving, over every field of degree of imperfection $\geq 3$, an example of a wound unipotent $K$-group $U$ such that $U^{\ab}$ is unirational, but $U$ is not (Example \ref{Uabunirex}).
+More precisely, we prove that over a field $K$ of degree of imperfection $r > 1$, a smooth connected unipotent $K$-group $U$ is unirational if and only if the quotient $U/\mathscr{D}_rU$ of $U$ by the $r$th term in its lower central series is (Theorem \ref{unifrmquot}).
+Of particular note is the case $r \leq 2$, which -- in conjunction with Corollary \ref{uniriffabis} and the unirationality of all connected linear algebraic groups when $r = 0$ -- tells us that, when $K$ has degree of imperfection $\leq 2$, unirationality of $U$ is equivalent to that of its maximal commutative quotient $U^{\ab}$.
+We show that this is optimal by giving, over every field of degree of imperfection $\geq 3$, an example of a wound unipotent $K$-group $U$ such that $U^{\ab}$ is $p$-torsion and unirational even though $U$ fails to be unirational.
+(Example \ref{Uabunirex}).